Carol enjoys giving tips to help others have a healthy garden.

 If your plants are in immediate need of a nitrogen fix, the best thing you can do is mix up a batch of fish emulsion and foliar to feed them.
 Don’t go overboard on this because, as explained, a nitrogen excess is almost as bad as a deficiency.
 For non-leafy crops, a weekly nitrogen feed should be enough when combined with a “top dressing” of blood meal or alfalfa meal placed around the plant’s root line.
 The foliar feed will give the plants an immediate boost and the slow release of the top dressing will provide slow and steady growth.

 Phosphorous is one of the three primary nutrients required by plants in relatively large quantities and is essential for cell division, strong stems, and good root development.
 Phosphorous is the most important nutrient for seedlings when they are growing quickly.

-Initial symptoms of phosphorous deficiency are not very distinctive or dramatic.
-Typically it shows up as a red or purple tint on leaves.
-The first time I grew tomato seedlings I was delighted with the beautiful, delicate purple hue of their young leaves.
+Initial symptoms of phosphorus deficiency are not very distinctive or dramatic.
+Typically, it shows up as a red or purple tint on leaves.
+The first time I grew tomato seedlings, I was delighted with the beautiful, delicate purple hue of their young leaves.
 I thought that was simply the way they looked.
 Only later did I learn they were suffering from a classic case of phosphorous deficiency.
-Later on symptoms may manifest themselves as leaf bronzing and mottling; thin stems; stunted, slow growth; and poor fruit set.

 Phosphorous readily combines with iron and aluminum to form insoluble phosphates, so even if it is present in the soil it is mostly unavailable to plants, whose roots can only absorb a soluble mix of phosphorous ions and water.
 So the problem is not a soil deficiency but rather getting the soil to release the phosphorous.
 Soil pH is also important because phosphorous only becomes available when the soil is close to neutral.